shrutiKhandagale04/shrutiKhandagale04/README.md

 ---

 ### 🔭 What I’m working on:
-- **Fake News Detection System** leveraging AI to combat misinformation.
-- A **Flask-based Water Quality Prediction App** to determine water safety.
+- A **Real time Water Quality Prediction of Ganga River using AI driven DSS, IoT and Dynamic Models** to determine water safety.
-- Expanding my portfolio with projects like **Handwritten Digit Recognition** and more.

 ---